wokast/RePrimAnd/_sources/installing.rst.txt

 Installation
 ============

-The main target and development platform is Linux, although the library code is not platform-specific and should also work on Macs.
+The main target and devolpment platform is Linux, although the library code is not platform-specific and should also work on Macs.
 Windows and AIX are not supported.
+Binary packages are currently not available, but a conda package is planned.

 Requirements
 ------------